-This report provides results of the Diamond Power Index, a self-assessment and multi-rater instrument completed by you and your colleagues.
+This report provides results of the Diamond Power Index®, a self-assessment and multi-rater instrument completed by Charlie Sample and his colleagues.
 Assessment results represent sensitive information that should be treated confidentially.
-This report is intended for your personal use as the individual who was evaluated.
-It can help you further develop your leadership capabilities, but it should not be depended on as the only means of evaluation and development.
-If this report is shared within your organization, it should only be shared with your permission, and only with individuals who have appropriate training (e.g., coaches or HR representatives).
+This report is intended for use by Charlie Sample and his coach, to aid in personal development and coaching, but it should not be depended on as the only means of evaluating his leadership capabilities.
+If this report is shared within the organization, it should only be shared with Charlie Sample's permission, and only with individuals who have appropriate training (e.g., coaches or HR representatives).
 Finally, keep in mind that this report focuses on behaviors within the range of normal human functioning - it is not intended for and cannot assess clinical issues.

 Any use of psychological assessment results must comply with applicable professional guidelines and laws, including the AERA/APA/NCME Standards for Educational and Psychological Testing, SIOP's Principles for the Validation and Use of Personnel Selection Procedures, and applicable civil rights laws and regulations.
 Employment decisions should never be made on the sole basis of an individual assessment, but rather should consider all available information on an individual's qualifications.
-If you have questions or concerns regarding the proper use of this report, please contact us via email at info@diamondleadership.com.
+If you have questions or concerns regarding the proper use of this report, please contact us via email at support@diamondleadership.com.